springfall2008/batpred/README.md

 ### Octopus Intelligent Plugin

-- The Intelligent Plugin is no longer required as the Octopus Energy Plugin now gives this information, however if it is installed it will be used.
+- The Octopus Intelligent plugin is no longer required as the Octopus Energy plugin now gives this information, however if it is installed it will be used.
-- In either case, when **octopus_intelligent_charging** is True the car charging plan will be extracted from Octopus and used for Predbat to plan, and it may charge the home battery using these slots also.

-- The Seperate Intelligent plugin can be found here: https://github.com/megakid/ha_octopus_intelligent
+- The separate Octopus Intelligent plugin can be found here: https://github.com/megakid/ha_octopus_intelligent

 ## Car charging planning

-There are two ways to plan car charging slots
+There are two ways to plan car charging slots:
-- Enable Octopus Intelligent plugin - in which case Predbat will use the slots allocated by Intelligent in battery prediction
+- Enable Octopus Energy Plugin (or Octopus Intelligent Plugin if you prefer) - in which case Predbat will use the slots allocated by the plugin in battery prediction
-  - Ensure **octopus_intelligent_slot** points to the Intelligent Slot sensor in the Octopus Plugin or the Octopus Intelligent Plugin
+  - Ensure **octopus_intelligent_slot** in `apps.yaml` points to the Intelligent Slot sensor in the Octopus Energy Plugin (or the Octopus Intelligent Plugin)
   - Set **octopus_intelligent_charging** to True
-  - Information about the cars battery size will also be extracted from the Intelligent plugin
+  - Information about the car's battery size will also be extracted from the plugin
   - You will need to set the cars current soc sensor, **car_charging_soc** correctly to have accurate results
-  - If you set **car_charging_limit** then Batpred can also know if the cars limit is set lower than Intelligent
+  - If you set **car_charging_limit** then Batpred can also know if the car's limit is set lower than in Intelligent Octopus
-  - Let the intelligent app control when your car charges
+  - Let the Octopus app control when your car charges
 - Predbat led charging - Here Predbat plans the charging based on the upcoming low rate slots
   - Ensure **car_charging_limit**, **car_charging_soc** and **car_charging_planned** are set correctly
   - Set **car_charging_plan_time** in the config or in HA to the time you want the car ready by